beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!h]
     \centering
     \includegraphics[height=5cm]{src/imgs/graphs/05_in_depth_svm_p_vs_r_class_weight_C}
-    \caption{Left: Precision and recall of all SVMs, with the regularization parameter C and class weighting mapped to the colour and marker type respectively.
+    \caption{Left: precision and recall of all SVMs, with the regularization parameter C and class weighting mapped to the colour and marker type respectively.
 Right: The regularization parameter C plotted against the
     $F_1$ score of each SVM, with the class weight indicated by the marker